It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 The old town & Hofburg Palace

-This is the partly-pedestrianised historic centre of Vienna (purple in the map), where you’ll simply want to walk around and soak up the atmosphere and beautiful architecture.
+This is the partly-pedestrianised historic centre of Vienna (purple in the map), where you walk around and soak up the atmosphere and beautiful architecture.

 - Sisi Museum (the story of Empress Elisabeth)

-- Imperial Treasury (with its royal jewels and religious relics)
+- Imperial Treasury (crown jewels and religious relics)

-- Heldenplatz and the Neue Burg (home to the national library, various museums, and important collections)
+- Heldenplatz and the Neue Burg (various museums and other important collections)

 - Burggarten (park area with the Mozart monument)